benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

         print(self.value)
 ```

-Called usually by controller, this pattern creates a instance that will hold the context, and a method that will use it.
+Called usually by controller, this pattern **creates a instance that will hold the context**, and a method that will use it.

 [rails]: https://rubyonrails.org/